gvwilson/thirdbit/fiction/madica/index.md

 the elephant, who had appointed herself Madica's second-in-command.
 "Now what?"

-"Now it'sss time for sssupper..." hissed the velociraptor, eyeing the goat next to it.
+"Now it'sss time for sssupper…" hissed the velociraptor, eyeing the goat next to it.
 It bleated and ducked behind the gorilla, which huffed warningly at the skinny dinosaur.